History of the Northern Territory: Makassan and Baijini trade

 Sailors from the islands north of Australia were trading with northern coast of Australia before the Dutch arrived in the Indonesian Archipelago around 1600 AD.
 First the Baijini sea gypsy families came to trade for pearls and for oyster and turtle shell.
 The Baijini brought their entire families and built houses of stone and ironbark.
 They planted rice in Warrimiri country and Gumatj country.
-Later the people who traded out of Makassar (now Ujung Pandang) came in search of trepang, which was prized for its culinary and medicinal values in Chinese markets.
+Later the people who traded out of Makassar came in search of trepang, which was prized for its culinary and medicinal values in Chinese markets.
 The Makassar came only to collect trepang, never setting up permanent camps with crops, apart from dropped tamarind seeds that sprouted.
 The annual Makassan voyages to the Kimberly and Arnhem Land dated from the 1700s, and ended in 1907 thanks to Australian regulations.
 However, there are reports of visits perhaps 300 years prior to that, and extended from the Kimberleys in the west, to the east of Gulf of Carpentaria.
 The Makassans had extensive contact with the indigenous tribes of the Northern Territory, trading cloth, knives, alcohol, and tobacco for the right to fish in Territory waters and use Aboriginal labour.